overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

     ![Output](/docs/images/ArrangerConfigs.png 'Terminal output from ArrangerConfigs')

-2. Validate and review the generated Arranger configuration file:
+2. Validate and review the generated Arranger configuration files:

     - **Directory structure:** should now look like the following: